Coronavirus (COVID-19) FAQ

 Because we are trying to vaccinate our patients as efficiently as possible to keep them healthy, we cannot accommodate vaccine requests.
-We are using both vaccine brands regularly in the clinic and your dose will be entirely dependent on availability at the time of your appointment.
+If you have a specific brand preference, visit the national directory, Vaccine Finder.

 What is known about the vaccine’s side effects?

 Common side effects include pain, swelling, or redness in the arm where you got the shot.
 You may experience chills, tiredness, or headache.
 These side effects usually start within a day or two of getting the vaccine.
 They might feel like flu symptoms and might even affect your ability to do daily activities, but will go away in a few days.
-For more safety information, refer to the federal CDC’s Pfizer or Moderna COVID-19 vaccine resources.
+For more safety information, refer to the federal CDC’s Pfizer or Moderna, or Johnson & Johnson COVID-19 vaccine resources.

 Should patients with autoimmune conditions or immunocompromised patients receive the vaccine?